 - CDC Quarantine and Isolation Recommendations (Jan 27) - read more

 - Every home in the U.S. is eligible to order 4 FREE at-home COVID-19 tests at COVIDtests.gov.
 (Jan 19)

 - CDPH Lowered threshold for Indoor Mega Event to 500 attendees and Outdoor Mega Event to 5,000 attendees (Jan 15) - read more

 - Homebound residents in Riverside County are able to get vaccinated (May 21) - read more

 - Temecula Revive: City of Temecula announces Temecula Revive, an online resource with links and information focusing on the community’s economic recovery in the wake of the COVID-19 pandemic

 Riverside County Public Health COVID-19 Hotline: 951-351-6866, Email: firstname.lastname@example.org.
 Note: Riverside County is following the State of California's guidance on the pandemic.

 City of Temecula - For COVID-19-related inquires not found on this website, click here to contact us.

 If you need first responder assistance - including police or fire, or plan to visit your doctor, urgent care or the hospital emergency room - please call ahead and tell them your symptoms so they can prepare.

-- CLICK HERE for more information on drive-up COVID-19 testing sites available in Riverside County (this information is subject to change).
-You must call ahead to make an appointment, drive-ups without appointments will not be accommodated.
+Been exposed to COVID-19?
+CLICK HERE for more information on FREE COVID-19 testing available in Riverside County.
+(Note: this information is subject to change.)